amanuel2/ElectronOSTest/README.md

 # ElectronOSTest
 ElectronOSTest...

-While In your in Projec Folder
+While In your in Project Folder
 Run npm install...
+Then Run bower install...

-Then Run npm start
+Then finnally npm start..

+You should see the desktop app then!